aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

 It is desirable to enable arbitrary transform support common in robotic systems.
 Currently XVIZ models a few reference frames explicitly with our coordinate types IDENTITY, GEOGRAPHIC, and VEHICLE_RELATIVE.
-The need for client controlled frames of reference will make it easier to interop with other systems as well as match a data modeling approach common with automous platforms.
+The need for client controlled frames of reference will make it easier to interop with other systems as well as match a data modeling approach common with autonomous platforms.

 # Motivation